Shrinkage through multiple identifiability: Point consistency

-{Proposition~\ref{prop:tau2-consistency} describes convergence under the working model.
-Under the true joint law, $\mathbb{E}[(\hat\psi_j-\hat\psi_k)^2]=v_j+v_k-2\,\mathrm{Cov}(\hat\psi_j,\hat\psi_k)$, so even under exact identifiability the pairwise moment satisfies $\mathbb{E}[(\hat\psi_j-\hat\psi_k)^2]<v_j+v_k$ whenever $\mathrm{Cov}(\hat\psi_j,\hat\psi_k)>0$, which is the generic situation for identifying functionals evaluated on a common sample.
-The unadjusted pairwise-difference estimator therefore systematically underestimates the true heterogeneity and frequently collapses to the boundary $\hat\tau^2=0$.
-The next theorem shows that this inconsistency of the nuisance parameter does not compromise consistency of the target estimator.}

-{Throughout, $\psi^*$ denotes the true value of the causal target under $P$, while $\psi$ denotes the free argument of the score equations.}
+{ Under the true joint law, even under exact identifiability the pairwise moment satisfies $E[(\widehat\psi_j-\widehat\psi_k)^2]<v_j+v_k$ whenever $\mathrm{Cov}(\widehat\psi_j,\widehat\psi_k)>0$ as displayed in (\ref{misv}), which is the general situation for identifying functionals evaluated on a common sample.
+The unadjusted pairwise difference estimator therefore systematically underestimates the actual heterogeneity.
+The next theorem shows that this inconsistency of the nuisance parameter does not actually compromise the consistency of the target estimator.}{ In what follows, $\psi$ denotes the free argument of the score equations.}